Current Ministry Location-Peru

 Her fulfillment in her work can be manifested in the communal organic farming, rice marketing and sewing projects of the women, as well as in the climate change/environment program at Jose Caruana and the extension program at Virgen de Chapí.
 A passion for nature, cultivated by the love her parents always had for gardening, coupled with intensive study on sustainable agriculture, helped Sister Esperanza make a difference among the people of Peru.

-The training she received on Rural Development and Social Leadership that includes Sustainable Agriculture at the Southeast Asian Rural Social Leadership Institute (SEARSOLIN) of Xavier University in Cagayan de Oro City, as well as her own parents’ love for gardening, gave her the sense of connection and love for nature that informed and inspired her in the realization of this project.
+The training she received in Rural Development and Social Leadership that included Sustainable Agriculture at the Southeast Asian Rural Social Leadership Institute (SEARSOLIN) of Xavier University in Cagayan de Oro City, as well as her own parents’ love for gardening, gave her the sense of connection and love for nature that informed and inspired her in the realization of her projects.

 Sister Esperanza earned a Master of Arts in Applied Social Research from The Ateneo de Davao University, Philippines that enabled her to engage in Social Development Programs for two (2) decades.
 As a result of other training she coached and trained individuals and groups in tai-chi, yoga, healing, meditation and the Women Dialogic Café that she prototyped from her course on U. Lab: Transforming Business, Society and Self of MIT.

 In the photo above, Sister Esperanza guided members of Mujeres con Esperanza Hacia el Futuro (Women with Hope for the Future) in bonsai making, using a recycled toilet bowl to hold the cypress tree.
 The tree is now a decoration in the communal organic garden that the women created, along with a rice marketing micro-business in Alto Cayma, Arequipa.
 The group was organized by Sister Esperanza using the Asset-Based Community Development approach as well as techniques from a project using Dialogic Café discussions.